GOCHAMPS-1000/Tender-website-Web-Scraper/README.md

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this software for personal or commercial purposes.
 Please note that data extracted from TED Europa is subject to their own [Legal Notice](https://ted.europa.eu/en/legal-notice).

 ---

-**Would you like me to add a section on how to schedule this script to run automatically every week?**